 6. Check system time

-- Under that tab, press the Change settings button
+- Under that tab, press the Change settings button.

-- Un-tick the box with Synchronize with an Internet Time Server
+- Un-tick the box with Synchronize with an Internet Time Server.

-- Proceed to set your computer’s time manually
+- Proceed to set your computer’s time manually.

 7. Fix corrupted system files

 Sometimes, the reason for the pop up is just faulty system files that you need to fix.
 In order to find out more about fixing system files in Windows 10, you can read our excellent guide.

 After following all these steps, the Gmail settings are out of date notification should stop popping-up and you should be able to use your e-mail app without any further issues.
 Also, check if Google services are down.